Magnetoelastic signatures of the conical state and charge density waves in antiferromagnetic FeGe

+The thermodynamic trajectory is illustrated in Fig.~\ref{fig:flow_eq} by the tilted red–orange line, which traces the evolution of the system between 5 and 100~K in the $(x_m, x_c)$ plane.
+Along this path, the dominant fluctuations change from magnetic at low temperatures to CDW at higher temperatures.
+Within the RG picture, the CDW energy scale remains parametrically large over the entire temperature range, while magnetic order (the conical phase) emerges within a robust CDW background.
+This interpretation is consistent with the observed horizontal shifts and scaling collapse of $\Delta v/v$ when approaching the CDW regime, and shows that FeGe resides in a mixed regime where both $x_m$ and $x_c$ remain finite.

-The double-cone magnetic structure was characterized by neutron diffraction~\cite{Bernhard1984,Bernhard1988} and can be parametrized in terms of the total ordered moment amplitude $S^2 = S_\parallel^2 + S_\perp^2$ and the cone half-angle $\theta = \tan^{-1} (S_\perp/S_\parallel)$.
+Neutron diffraction experiments~\cite{Bernhard1984,Bernhard1988} characterize the magnetic cone structure in terms of the total ordered moment amplitude $S^2 = S_\parallel^2 + S_\perp^2$ and the cone half-angle $\theta = \tan^{-1} (S_\perp/S_\parallel)$.
 For $\theta = 0$, the system reduces to the collinear AFM state, while $\theta > 0$ corresponds to the conical phase.
-Decreasing the temperature the cone opens, the transverse component $S_\perp$ increases and the interlayer pitch $q$ is nearly constant.
-To assess how close the system is to an instability or whether the magnetic mode is soft, we use a simplified Landau free-energy density for the magnetic order parameter amplitude $S$ which may be written as:
+As the temperature decreases, the cone angle increases, leading to a growth of the transverse component $S_\perp$, while the interlayer pitch $q$ remains nearly unchanged.
+To assess how close the system is to an instability or whether the magnetic mode is soft, we minimize the Landau free-energy density ($F$) with respect to the magnetic order parameter amplitude $S$,

-where $\delta(T,H)$ controls the stiffness (energy cost) of the fluctuations of the order parameter $S$.
-The coefficient $u$ multiplies the quartic term $S^4$ and ensures stability of the ordered state setting the scale of the order parameter amplitude.
-Free energy minimization yields
+where $\delta(T,H) < 0$ controls the stiffness (energy cost) of the fluctuations of the order parameter $S$.
+The coefficient $u$ multiplying the quartic term $S^4$ ensures the stability of the ordered state and sets the scale of the order parameter amplitude.
+Thus, the scaling parameter $\delta(T,H)=\delta_0 + b T + \alpha_m H^2$ extracted from ultrasound directly controls the square of the ordered moment amplitude.
+Using the parameters obtained in the global fit (see Table SM1) the condition $\delta(T,H)=0$ defines the temperature at which the magnetic amplitude softens as: